-Students can do whatever they wish with these new found abilities.
-Whether that is to move up the career ladder, start their own business, or simply be proud of themselves for achieving a new talent.
-It’s a win/win scenario as instructors are given the chance to share skills and earn money, while students can build on their personal development.
+Students can do whatever they wish with these newfound abilities.
+Whether that is to move up the career ladder, start their own business, or be proud of themselves for achieving a new talent.
+It’s a win/win scenario as instructors are given a chance to share skills and earn money, while students can build on their personal development.

 From a marketing point of view, Udemy achieves most of its advertising success through targeted ads, social, media, email campaigns, and search and discovery.
-This allows teachers to promote their courses and gives students the opportunity to find them.
+This allows teachers to promote their courses and allows students to find them.
 Courses are targeted to specific audiences, something which may be done through students showing interest in, viewing, or signing up to courses.

 Source: e-learning infographics

 The online learning site has also partnered with a couple of big names to promote the niche content which it provides.

 All this means that when a potential student uses google to find, say, ‘best online learning platforms’, Udemy will come up as one of the top sites.